elifesciences/builder/docs/local-development.md

 `builder` currently relies on VirtualBox being available to orchestrate VM builds using Vagrant.
 On systems that already have a running hypervisor this might not be desirable, since only one hypervisor can use virtualization extensions at a time.
-Since the `ubuntu/trusty64` image is only available as a virtualbox image this makes the situation complicated.
+Since the main `ubuntu/*` images are only available as a virtualbox image this makes the situation complicated.

 Luckily a vagrant plugin named `vagrant-mutate` exists to work around this.
 It